petoncle/mousemaster/README.md

 # Features

-1. **Command-Line Only:** mousemaster operates solely through the command line, with configuration loaded from a file (mousemaster.properties).
+1. **Command-line only:** mousemaster operates solely through the command line, with configuration loaded from a file (mousemaster.properties).

-2. **Dynamic Configuration:** The configuration file is live, automatically reloading upon any saved changes.
+2. **Dynamic configuration:** The configuration file is live, automatically reloading upon any saved changes.

-3. **Adaptive Mouse Indicator:** The optional and customizable mouse indicator (a plain-color square drawn next to the mouse cursor) changes colors based on mouse activity—idle, moving, button pressing, or scrolling.
+3. **Adaptive mouse indicator:** The optional and customizable mouse indicator (a plain-color square drawn next to the mouse cursor) changes colors based on mouse activity—idle, moving, button pressing, or scrolling.
 It repositions itself to stay visible when the mouse is near screen edges.

-4. **Seamless Multi-Screen Navigation:** Like mouseable, it allows for seamless mouse movement across multiple screens.
+4. **Seamless multi-screen navigation:** Like mouseable, it allows for seamless mouse movement across multiple screens.

-5. **(Very) Advanced Key Combinations (Key Combos):** mousemaster offers an advanced level of customization for key combinations.
+5. **Advanced key combinations (key combos):** mousemaster offers an advanced level of customization for key combinations.
 It allows for intricate key combos like "hold alt for 1 second" or "press then release alt, twice in a row".

-6. **Left/Right Key Distinction:** mousemaster distinguishes between left and right alt/ctrl/shift keys, meaning that left alt and right alt can be used to trigger different commands.
+6. **Left/right key distinction:** mousemaster distinguishes between left and right alt/ctrl/shift keys, meaning that left alt and right alt can be used to trigger different commands.

-7. **No Key Is Special:** All keys are treated the same way, meaning that for example, you can implement a "hold Z then press X" combo or "hold capslock then press enter" combo just like you would implement a "hold alt then press X" combo.
+7. **No key is special:** All keys are treated the same way, meaning that for example, you can implement a "hold capslock then press enter" combo just like you would implement a "hold alt then press X" combo.

-8. **Does Not Conflict With Other Applications:** mousemaster tries not to clash with other apps using shortcuts.
+8. **Does not conflict with other aapplications:** mousemaster tries not to clash with other apps using shortcuts.
 Key events that are not part of any combos are seamlessly passed onto other apps.

-9. **Many-to-Many Key Combo-to-Command Mapping:** The same key combo can be used to trigger multiple commands.
+9. **Many-to-many key combo -> command mapping:** The same key combo can be used to trigger multiple commands.
 Multiple key combos can be used to trigger the same command.

-10. **Custom Modes:** Users have to define their own modes, with each mode having its own key combo-to-command map and mouse settings.
+10. **Custom modes:** Users have to define their own modes, with each mode having its own key combo-to-command map and mouse settings.
 There is only one predefined mode, the "idle-mode", which has no key combos predefined (this is the "mousemaster is disabled mode").

-11. **Mode Timeout:** A timeout can be set on a mode to switch to another mode after some idle time.
+11. **Mode timeout:** A timeout can be set on a mode to switch to another mode after some idle time.
 This can be used for automatically disabling mousemaster after a while.

 12. **Grids:** mousemaster incorporates a warpd-like grid feature.
 A grid can cover the